Improving land cover segmentation across satellites using domain adaptation: Experiments

+Unlike \textit{WV2 to DG}, where WorldView-2 is a satellite of somewhat similar properties with the main difference being the location, \textit{Sen to DG} is trying to perform domain adaptation between two very different satellites.

-Similarly \textit{Sen to DG} results are not reliable albeit better than the \textit{WV2 to DG} since Sentinel-2 has way more data which results in a slightly more variety.
-This however is not enough to produce acceptable results as seen in Fig~\ref{fig:Sen2DGnocycle}.
+The results without domain adaptation are not reliable, albeit better than with \textit{WV2 to DG} since Sentinel-2 contains considerably more data.
+However, it is not enough to produce acceptable results, as illustrated in Fig~\ref{fig:Sen2DGnocycle}.

-The \textit{Sen to WV2} results without domain adaptation although not being too bad they have quite a lot of inaccuracy especially mixing up similarly looking classes when seen in different resolutions such as forestry and agriculture.
-Examples can be seen in Fig~\ref{fig:Sen2WVnocycle} highlighting the errors mentioned.
+Using domain adaptation improved the results from a MIoU of 16.86 to 23.8, as shown in Table~\ref{sen2dg}.
+When compared to the state-of-the-art results obtained with Deeplabv2 on DeepGlobe, that is 52.24 \cite{Tian_2018_CVPR_Workshops}, our results are modest, but visually they are still good as illustrated in Fig~\ref{fig:sen2dgcycle} with a few examples.
+The results are not as good as with \textit{WV2 to DG}, which could be explained with the considerable difference of pixel resolution between Sentinel-2 and WorldView-3.
+However, this is still a good step forward as the Sentinel-2 data is free, whereas WorldView-3 data is not.